Questions about IRE?

-You will normally have three to six months of chemotherapy, either on its own or with radiotherapy (chemoradiotherapy), before having IRE.
+Before having IRE, you will normally have three to six months of chemotherapy, either on its own or with radiotherapy (chemoradiotherapy).
 If you have already had chemotherapy or chemoradiotherapy you may not need further treatment before having IRE.

 You will have a CT scan to check the size and position of your cancer before having the IRE.